Kaaveh/sdp-compose/README.md

 # SDP-Compose: a scalable size unit for Jetpack Compose

-Did you miss [SDP](https://github.com/intuit/sdp) library from XML world?
+Do you miss [SDP](https://github.com/intuit/sdp) library from XML world?
 SDP-Compose bring to you SDP in your Jetpack Compose project.

 Bonus: You don't need [SSP](https://github.com/intuit/ssp) library, SDP-Compose have it too!